alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-17-explaining-the-dawah-of-muhammad-ibn-abdul-wahhab.md

   the reality and their lack of knowledge concerning the facts.
 lang: en
 translation: true
+active: audios
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
 hijri: '1441-11-26'
 ---

 ### Question:

-Question: He has a third and final question, in which he says: Some people in our area call the scholars in the Kingdom of Saudi Arabia "Wahhabis."
+He has a third and final question, in which he says: Some people in our area call the scholars in the Kingdom of Saudi Arabia "Wahhabis."
 Do you accept this name?
 And what is the response to those who call you by this name?

 ### Answer: